 - The best way to tackle this is to first take a sitz bath and then consume your meals.
 Sitz bath relaxes the wear and tear and soothes the sores or lumps of piles.

 - Sit in hot water for 15 minutes before going to sleep, and try sleeping in one position.
-Remember, the more you move, the more could be discomfort.
+Tossing and turning in bed will likely result in discomfort.

 - Because of the swelling, passing gas might be difficult.
-You had better take effective tablets or syrups that aid in digestion.
+I recommend effective tablets or syrups that aid in digestion.
 You face the risk of acidity and an upset stomach as the gas might not pass out and would remain inside.

 - Cut your nails short.
 You are going to have to apply a cream on your wound, and hard nails must not result in irritation or bruises.